skoona/HomieMonitor/README.md

     Start the app on port 8585
         $ homieMonitor

-#### Helpful Environmental Vars
+#### Configuration Environment Vars
-The configuration module will prefers environment variables over yaml config file values.
+The configuration module will prefers environment variables over all other methods.
+Don't use unless needed.

-    RACK_ENV            defaults to `'development'`         Performance is greater with `production` HM_MQTT_HOST        defaults are invalid                Absence will force :demo_mode, unless using yaml configs HM_MQTT_PORT        defaults to 1883
+    RACK_ENV            defaults to `'production'`          UI Performance is greater with `production` HM_MQTT_HOST        defaults are invalid                Absence will force :demo_mode, unless using yaml configs or In-App overrides
+    HM_MQTT_PORT        defaults to 1883
     HM_MQTT_USER        defaults are invalid
     HM_MQTT_PASS        defaults are invalid